certifaction/cli/README.md

 >
 >#### Description:
 >
->Retrive metadata(salt, digital archive URL, hash and claim keys) stored from
+>Retrieve metadata(salt, digital archive URL, hash and claim keys) stored from
 >the file and returns them as json

 ### Prepare a document for signing